 Valuing current liabilities

 Some current liabilities will have a set cost but many will be variable.
 For example, debts may have variable interest rates.
-Employers may have to pay more income tax and insurance if employees work overtime.
+Employers may have to pay more income tax if employees work overtime.
 Companies receiving deferred revenue may incur extra costs when they fulfil their obligation to their customer.

 On the one hand, companies have an obligation to predict these costs as accurately as they can.
 Firstly, they need to budget for them.
 Secondly, they often form a key element of both short-term and long-term financial planning.

-On the other hand, sometimes it can be prudent just to recognise that some costs are extremely difficult to predict (and hence budget for).
+On the other hand, sometimes it can be prudent just to recognize that some costs are extremely difficult to predict (and hence budget for).
 If this could potentially cause an issue for a company, it may be useful to take out relevant insurance.

 Managing current liabilities

 A business’s cash flow often depends greatly on its ability to manage its current liabilities.
-In simple terms, businesses need to do their best to ensure that their current assets are monetised before their current liabilities become due.
+In simple terms, businesses need to do their best to ensure that their current assets are monetized before their current liabilities become due.

 For example, many businesses want, or need, their customers to pay their invoices before they can pay their own suppliers (or possibly even their employees).
 Ideally, this should be achieved through robust invoicing processes and effective credit control.

-It can, however, be helpful to have fallback measures in place.
+It can, however, be helpful to have fall-back measures in place.
 For example, if a customer’s payment is late then it may be possible to pay a supplier using a business credit card.